bbozzay/qtm-optimization/README.md

 [Download Diff](https://www.diffchecker.com/XqNB5NX7)
 * Update Vendor.js with [my new version](/Scripts/vendor.js)
 * Review diff for page specific changes.
 I tried to keep the same format you are currently using across the site.
+* Use data-src *instead* of src (remove src entirely) for images that should be lazyloaded.
+Owl-carousel images should not be lazyloaded.
 * The all.min.js is massive (3.4mb).
-Comment it out on this page only and use the file called all-slim.min.js (it has just the icons in use on this page).
+I created a file called all-slim.min.js (it has just the icons in use on this page).
+Use in place of all.min.js for the product category page only (for now).

 # Changelog